The Solemnity of the Most Holy Trinity, June 4, 2023, Cycle A, The Prayers of the Faithful

-Pentecost Sunday, May 28, 2023, Cycle A, The Prayers of the Faithful
+Pentecost, May 19, 2024, Cycle B, The Prayers of the Faithful

 Pentecost Sunday